Logo

 OS Grid ref:- NY 598225

 Morland is a gem of a Cumbrian village, the village is situated in pleasant surroundings, midway between Appleby and Penrith, in the beautiful Eden Valley.
+Morland, an ancient spelling preserving the word ‘lundr', is suggestive that Norse settlers entertained a superstitious awe for a wood or sacred grove nearby, close by moorland or marsh.
 The village was granted a charter for a market and fair in 1361 by King Edward III.

-The ancient red sandstone village church of St. Laurence dates from Anglo-Saxon times, granting it the distinction of being one of the oldest in Cumbria.
+The ancient red sandstone village church of St. Lawrence dates from Anglo-Saxon times, granting it the distinction of being one of the oldest in Cumbria.
 The tower was erected in the eleventh century and pre-dates the Norman conquest, while the nave and chancel are of thirteenth century origin.

 The upper part of the tower was probably added in the seventeenth century.
 Screens dating from the fourteenth-fifteenth century may be seen in the North Chapel and the South wall of the Chancel.
-The church originally belonged to the Abbey of St Mary at York and income from it was used to support Wetheral Priory.
+The interior boasts several interesting features, the font, which is dated 1662; the carved heads on a beam in front of the organ, tower ladders made from a single tree trunk and a superb carved oak reredos.

 The village lies is on the Cumbrian Way and the Wainwright's Coast to Coast long distance footpaths.